Foods dogs can eat 🐶

 Please note, in most cases, it all comes down to quantity.
 Even if your dog eats a bit of chocolate (which is not healthy for dogs), he will probably be alright, but you need to avoid giving your dog these kinds of foods.

-In the following part below, we will answer in more detail the most frequently asked questions about what foods your dog can and can’t eat.
+In the following, we answer in more detail the most frequently asked questions about what foods your dog can and can’t eat.

 What fruits can dogs eat? 🥝